storytouch/wrap-text/README.md

 > wrapTextRobust(documentLines: any[], types: Array<{[string]: any}>, options?: any) => any[]
 > ```

-This algorithm considers that all text have the same font characteristics, wrapping all its content into columns with a fixed and constant value defined by `column`.
+This algorithm allows multiple font characteristics, but only monospaced.
+Each font property, such as width, margins, and line-height, is mapped to a defined type.

-* **documentLines** The input lines, structured by its type and further options, such as:
+* **documentLines** The input lines, structured by its content, type, and further options, such as:
-  * **text: string** The text of each line.
+  * **text: string** The line text.
-  * **type: string** The type of the lines.
-This type must match with one of the types defined in `types` parameter.
+  * **type: string** The line type.
+This type must match with one of the types defined in the `types` parameter.
 All styles and properties used by the algorithm are based on the type definition.
-However, this properties can be overrided using specific values in each `documentLine`, as bellow.
+However, these properties can be overridden using specific values in each `documentLine`, as bellow.
+  * **width** Number of columns to wrap the text into.
   * **marginTop: number** Overrides the `marginTop` value defined by the associated `type` and applies it only to this line.
   * **marginBottom: number** Overrides the `marginBottom` value defined by the associated `type` and applies it only to this line.
   * **lineHeight: number** Overrides the `lineHeight` value defined by the associated `type` and applies it only to this line.
   * **visible: number** Overrides the `visible` value defined by the associated `type` and applies it only to this line.
 * **types** A HashMap with all type definitions used by `documentLines`:
   * **[key]: string** The HashMap key is the type name.
   * **marginTop: number** Top margin used to calculate the `y0` position of each line.
 The `margin-top` is used only in the first wrapped line of each input line.
   * **marginBottom: number** Bottom margin used to calculate the `y0` position of each line.
 The `margin-bottom` is used only in the last wrapped line of each input line.
   * **lineHeight: number** The height of each line of this type.
-  * **visible: number** When `visible` is `false`, lines of this type does not affect the `y0` calc of other lines.
+  * **visible: number** When `visible` is `false`, lines of this type do not affect the `y0` calc of other lines.
 * **options**
-  * **browser: string** Line break algorithms may differ from browser to browser.
-So far, only Google Chrome browser is supported.
+  * **browser: string** Line-breaking algorithms may differ from browser to browser.
+So far, only the Google Chrome browser is supported.
 The default value is `chrome`.
   * **richOutput: boolean** Setting this option to `false`, an array of strings will be returned.
 When it is `true`, an array of objects is returned such as
       > ```ts
       > [{